digitalmalayali/Linkhub/README.md

 </section>
 ```

-Also, make sure to remove these CSS classes as well:
+Also, make sure to remove these CSS classes from `style.css` as well:

 ```css
 section,